fbpx

 • From 1/3 to 31/3: Transactions up to 500 euros and above will be rejected

-• From 1/1: All transactions will be rejected (regardless of amount)
+• From 1/1: All transactions (regardless of amount) will be rejected

 Source: https://www.imerisia.gr/epiheiriseis/2943_apokleistiko-poies-synallages-tha-kobontai-sta-e-shops?utm_source=ethnosgr&utm_medium=homepage